 - 20 to 29 No discomfort

 - 30 to 39 Some discomfort

-- ▶ 40 to 45 A lot of discomfort: avoid effort
+- 40 to 45 A lot of discomfort: avoid effort

-- ► Above 45 Danger: possible heat stroke
+- Above 45 Danger: possible heat stroke

 These alert levels are not specific to work.
 In order to determine the level of danger of work activity in the heat, other factors such as wind speed, air movement, workload, radiant heat sources and physical condition must be considered.
-However, the CCOHS Canadian Centre for Occupational Health and Safety indicates that "under certain working conditions, Humidex could be used as an index of discomfort due to occupational exposure to the heat".
+However, the CCOHS Canadian Centre for Occupational Health and Safety indicates that "under certain working conditions, Humidex could be used as an index of discomfort due to occupational exposure to the heat".87

-Other Heat Stress Indexes include the Corrected Effective Temperature used in Cyprus and the Heat Index used in the US state of Oregon, which combines air temperature and humidity in the shade, and the Philippine national weather services PAGASA heat Index.
+Other Heat Stress Indexes include the Corrected Effective Temperature used in Cyprus and the Heat Index used in the US state of Oregon, which combines air temperature and humidity in the shade.